kaan-keskin/introduction-to-docker/Part2.md

 We’ll use the swarm.bkp ﬁle from earlier to restore the swarm. **All swarm nodes must have their Docker daemon stopped and the contents of their /var/lib/docker/swarm directories deleted.**

 The following must also be true for a recovery operation to work:

-    1. You can only restore to a node running the same version of Docker the backup was performed on
+    1. You can only restore to a node running the same version of Docker the backup was performed on.

-    2. You can only restore to a node with the same IP address as the node the backup was performed on
+    2. You can only restore to a node with the same IP address as the node the backup was performed on.

 Perform the following tasks from the swarm manager node that you wish to recover.

-Remember that Docker must be stopped and the contents of /var/lib/docker/swarm must be deleted.
+> Remember that Docker must be stopped and the contents of **/var/lib/docker/swarm** must be deleted.

 1. Restore the Swarm conﬁguration from backup.

     In this example, we’ll restore from a zipped tar ﬁle called swarm.bkp.
 Restoring to the root directory is required with this command as it will include the full path to the original ﬁles as part of the extract operation.
 This may be diﬀerent in your environment.

-    ```
+    ```shell
     $ tar -zxvf swarm.bkp -C /
     ```

 2. Start Docker.
 The method for starting Docker can vary between environments.

-    ```
+    ```shell
     $ service docker start
     ```